mikeolams/api-with-postgresql-and-express-project/README.md

 - Run migrations
     - db-migrate up
     - db-migrate down
-- run `yarn start` in your terminal at the project root to start the server
-- run `yarn watch` in your terminal at the project root to run the watch
+- run `yarn watch` in your terminal at the project root to run the project
 - run `yarn migrate` in your terminal at the project root to run test migration
 - Run migrations
     - db-migrate up